This document describes what Entire Output Management can do and how it works. It covers the following topics:

 The daily cleanup processes all expired entities:

-Active reports that have expired are purged or marked for archiving, as appropriate.
+Active reports that have expired are deleted or marked for archiving, as appropriate.

-Active bundles, printouts and log records that have expired are purged.
+Active bundles, printouts and log records that have expired are deleted.

 Revived reports are “unrevived”, that is, the contents are deleted if the report was revived to the database and the active report is reset to its archived state.